gwTomS/website-file-scraper-and-analysis/README.md

 "I always had a fear of downloading malicious contents from websites, after using this service offered by Glasswall, I now know if I am at risk of any malicious content being downloaded to my machine, prior to clicking on the website!
 I feel a lot safer."

-or maybe..
-I know my website is clean and wont infect anyone else. giving my customers confidence they can trust us/me
+"I know my website is clean and wont infect anyone else. giving my customers confidence they can trust us/me"

 # Closing and Call to Action
 _Wrap it up and give pointers where the reader should go next._\